 “Connect fragmented pieces of a level to help our protagonist get its food.
 Be careful and keep it away from the hazards!”

-So what is the big difference between these two submissions?
-While the only limit in “Tumble Baby” for the player’s manipulation skills was that one single piece could just be moved around when an adjacent slot was empty, “Tiny Fragments” tried another approach.
-Here you have also to collect keys or press switches, so that certain pieces become unlocked and thereby ready to be moved around.
+Of course, the real big difference between both submissions lies in another part of the gameplay.
+The only limit in “Tumble Baby” for the player’s manipulation skills was the fact that one single piece could only be moved when an adjacent slot was empty.
+“Tiny Fragments” tried another approach: Here you have also to collect keys or press switches, so that certain pieces become unlocked and thereby ready to be moved around.